-When season three of The Crown premieres on Nov.
-4, the royal series will usher in a new era for Queen Elizabeth, and a rather tumultuous one for her sister, Princess Margaret.
-With the new season set to cover the period between 1964 and 1976, we can expect to see the complexity of Margaret's doomed marriage to Antony Armstrong-Jones (also known by his title, Lord Snowden) play out.
+The third season of The Crown, which premiered in November 2019, ushered in a new era for Queen Elizabeth, and a rather tumultuous one for her sister, Princess Margaret.
+The season covered the period between 1964 and 1976, which meant it showed the complexity of Margaret's doomed marriage to Antony Armstrong-Jones (also known by his title, Lord Snowdon) play out.
 Part of why they were doomed in the first place hinges on the question, who is Polly Fry?
-Fry is an innocent in this story, but her paternity is a testament to the many affairs that Lord Snowden allegedly had, affairs that began even before he and Margaret walked down the aisle.
+Fry is an innocent in this story, but her paternity is a testament to the many affairs that Lord Snowdon allegedly had, affairs that began even before he and Margaret walked down the aisle.

 Fry wrote an essay for The Daily Mail in July 2008 to further clear up the rumours and share her side of the story.
 In her essay, she calls herself a "modern Mrs. Bennett" whose fondest hope is to find loving husbands for her five daughters.
 In her essay, Fry shared that she's had a happy and fulfilling life, but she also needed answers about her paternity.
 "Finding out at the age of 45 that the man I had idolised and put on a pedestal higher than Nelson's Column since I was a small child was not in fact my father was a hard burden to bear," she wrote.
 "Moving the parental goalposts in adulthood requires a substantial adjustment if one is to stay in the game and play by the rules.
 It did, however, clarify where to send Father's Day cards in future."

-It's unlikely that Fry will play a major role in The Crown season three given that there's no evidence that Princess Margaret knew about her paternity.
-Still, the circumstances surrounding her conception points to the start of Lord Snowden's affairs that along with Margaret's own alleged trysts, played a role in their marriage's end, which no doubt will play out on the Netflix series.
+Fry didn't play a major role in season three of The Crown given that there's no evidence that Princess Margaret knew about her paternity.
+Still, the circumstances surrounding her conception points to the start of Lord Snowdon's affairs that along with Margaret's own alleged trysts, played a role in their marriage's end, which definitely did play out on the Netflix series.